43 Best door ideas – internal doors, front doors, service doors and more

 32. Hidden door shiplap

-Conceal a door with white shiplap panelling to create a continuous-looking wall.
+Conceal a door with white shiplap paneling to create a continuous-looking wall.
 It may be as simple as covering your door with panels.

 33. Old-fashioned hidden door